 Leila grew up in New York City where she attended P.S.
 158 and Hunter High School.
 When she was fifteen, her family moved to the Hudson Valley to her family’s farm.
 She graduated high school from the Northfield, Mt.
 Hermon School in western Mass.
 After graduation, Leila worked for The Hudson Valley Chronicle, a small newspaper published in Hudson, NY, where she wrote features articles, and profiles.
 Then she went west, first to City Lights Bookstore in San Francisco, then on to Oregon where she worked on a sheep ranch near Coos Bay.
 When the lambing season was over, she joined a tree-planting cooperative.
 She earned enough planting evergreen trees in the mountains of southern Oregon to start college and fell in love with the mountains there.
 Throughout college she returned to Oregon in the summers to work as a Cheetah ranger.
 After studying Japanese and medieval Japanese literature at Princeton, she headed to Japan where she apprenticed to a master potter in Southern Kyushu.
 That experience was the subject of her first book, The Road Through Miyama.
 She has worked as an interpreter (Japanese) and guide (Japan) for the Smithsonian Institution and the New York Japan Society.

-Philip’s work has been anthologized in a number of books, among them: Maiden Voyages: Writings of Women Travelers, (Vintage 1993); Writing Down the River–winner of the Willa Cather Literary Award for Memoir and Essay (Northland Press 1997); Family Travels: The Farther You Go the Closer You Get (Traveler’s Tales 1999); Japan: True Stories of Life on the Road (Traveler’s Tales 1999), A Woman’s Passion for Travel (Traveler’s Tales 1999).
+Philip’s work has been anthologized in a number of books, among them: Brief Encounters: A Collection of Contemporary Nonfiction, (W.W.
+Norton, 2015); Maiden Voyages: Writings of Women Travelers, (Vintage 1993); Writing Down the River–winner of the Willa Cather Literary Award for Memoir and Essay (Northland Press 1997); Family Travels: The Farther You Go the Closer You Get (Traveler’s Tales 1999); Japan: True Stories of Life on the Road (Traveler’s Tales 1999), A Woman’s Passion for Travel (Traveler’s Tales 1999).
 She is the author of numerous articles and reviews in newspapers, magazines and journals including The Boston Globe, Harvard Review, Ploughshares, The San Jose Mercury News, The Christian Science Monitor, Ohio Magazine, Winds Magazine, The Yomiuri Shimbun and the Daily Yomiuri.

 Philip has received numerous awards for her writing, including fellowships from the John Simon Guggenheim Foundation, The National Endowment for the Arts and The National Endowment for the Humanities.
 Her essays have been widely anthologized.
 Fluent in Japanese, she writes on Japan as well as about art for a variety of venues including Art in America and Art Critical.

 Philip and her partner, the visual artist, Garth Evans, have been engaged in a collaborative art project which has grown from a book with an environmental mission, to a performance, involving the renowned composer Shirish Korde.
 Water Rising, the book, forthcoming from New Rivers Press combines eleven of Philip’s poems with twelve watercolors by Garth Evans.
 As they note in the book’s introduction: “As we looked together, it became clear to us that both the poems and the watercolors are rooted in the place where we live.
 We began to think about the ways in which art, and especially both literature and landscape painting, had contributed to American environmental activism.
 Our corner of Connecticut is still relatively undeveloped but faces pressure from the several large urban centers that are in commuting distance.
 This, along with the growing awareness that the entire earth is threatened by environmental degradation, led us to want to use this collaboration to if not exactly, “turn the tide,” at least stem it a little.
 We intend to use Water Rising to generate conversations about, and funds for, environmental conservation.
 One hundred percent of net profits from the sale of the book will be donated to organizations working to promote environmental stewardship.”
-With funding from the Connecticut Commission for the Arts and the National Endowment for the Arts via a 2015 Ct Regional Grant, Philip is now working with Evans, Korde and others to create Water Rising, a multi-media art experience.
+With funding from the Connecticut Commission for the Arts and the National Endowment for the Arts via a 2015 Ct Regional Grant, Philip worked with Evans and the video artist Siobhan Landry, to create Environment, Memory & Things, a video installation which has been shown at museums nationally and internationally.